I love surprising my greyhounds with new toys. They always get so excited when a new plaything arrives in the yard.

-I like the Dog Toy Rag Rope Ball from Petstages because it really keeps a greyhound's interest, with lots of floppy bits that flap around when you toss the ball.
+I like the the rag rope ball the most because it really keeps a greyhound's interest, with lots of floppy bits that flap around when you toss the ball.
 Some of the pieces make an intriguing crackling noise, too, which will make those little rosette ears perk right up!

-I also like that it can double as a throw toy for the greyhound with a strong chase instinct who prefers to chase down his toys rather than simply find them lying around.
+I also like that it can double as a throw toy for the greyhound with a strong chase instinct who prefers to chase down their toys rather than simply find them lying around.

 Basic Rope Toys

-You'd be surprised at how much a greyhound can enjoy a knotted rope, and the little strands of cotton can help clean his teeth at the same time - bonus!
+You'd be surprised at how much a greyhound can enjoy a knotted rope, and the little strands of cotton can help clean their teeth at the same time, a bonus!

 Some dogs will lie down and chew away happily, but other dogs like to flip their rope toys in the air and send you scurrying to rescue your breakables.